 Repair Corrupt System Files

 One or more operating system components or configurations have become corrupted.
-This could be because a theme, an incompatible software replaced genuine operating system files, or an uninstalled software left behind Registry settings that caused Critical Error: Your start menu isn’t working.
+It could be because of a theme; an incompatible software replaced original operating system files or an uninstalled software left behind Registry settings that caused Critical Error: Your start menu isn’t working.

 1. Open elevated Command Prompt.
 To do so, press Windows Key + X; choose Command Prompt (Admin).